mapbox/mapbox-gl-native/README.md

     ./configure

-which downloads all other dependencies that we need to build manually with [Mason](https://github.com/mapbox/mason).
-There's a good chance that there already are binary files and that you don't need to compile anything.

-Then, you can then proceed to build the library like:
+Then, you can then proceed to build the library:

-    make mbgl

-Or proceed to building the debug application with:
+	git submodule update --init
 	make linux

-Be sure to setup an access token per below before running `build/Release/mapbox-gl`.
+Set an access token as described below, and then run:

+	make run-linux

 ## Android (on Linux)